govhealth/PostpartumTOC/input/pagecontent/glossary.md

                  <tr>
          <td>Postpartum</td>
          <td>
            Postpartum is defined as 12 months following the delivery of the newborn, which is in alignment with CMS's Medicaid Postpartum Coverage for all states and the District of Columbia, except Wisconsin and Arkansas.
+[CMS]
          </td>
       </tr>
                       <tr>
          <td>Antepartum</td>
          <td>
-           Antepartum period is the time frame beginning from conception to the end of the pregnancy (e.g., live birth or non-live birth)
+           Antepartum period is the time frame beginning from conception to the end of the pregnancy (e.g., live birth or non-live birth).
+[ACOG]
          </td>
       </tr>
                       <tr>
          <td>Perinatal</td>
          <td>
-           The time frame in childbearing women’s lives that includes the whole duration of pregnancy and the first 4 weeks (Diagnostic and Statistical Manual of Mental Disorders, 5th edition [DSM-5] criteria)
+           The time frame in childbearing women’s lives that includes the whole duration of pregnancy and the first 4 weeks.
+[Diagnostic and Statistical Manual of Mental Disorders, 5th edition [DSM-5] criteria]
          </td>
       </tr>
                  <tr>
          <td>Triple Screen</td>
          <td>
            The maternal serum screen is a blood test used to identify increased risk for certain birth defects.
-For alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and unconjugated estriol (uE3)
+For alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), and unconjugated estriol (uE3).
+[CDC]
          </td>
       </tr>
                  <tr>
          <td>Quad Screen</td>
          <td>
            The maternal serum screen is a blood test used to identify increased risk for certain birth defects.
-The screen tests four proteins: alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol (uE3), and inhibin-A (CDC).
+The screen tests four proteins: alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol (uE3), and inhibin-A. [CDC]
          </td>
       </tr>
                  <tr>
          <td>Penta Screen</td>
          <td>
            The maternal serum screen is a blood test used to identify increased risk for certain birth defects.
-For alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol (uE3), Dimeric Inhibin A, and ITA (hyperglycosylated hCG) (Quest).
+For alpha-fetoprotein (AFP), human chorionic gonadotropin (hCG), unconjugated estriol (uE3), Dimeric Inhibin A, and ITA (hyperglycosylated hCG).
+[Quest]
          </td>
       </tr>
                  <tr>
          <td>Labor</td>
          <td>
-            Contractions of the uterus that move the fetus down into the pelvis and cause the cervix to open, thin, and stretch before delivery (ACOG).
+            Contractions of the uterus that move the fetus down into the pelvis and cause the cervix to open, thin, and stretch before delivery.
+[ACOG]
          </td>
       </tr>
    </tbody>